davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ### Step 2,5 - Rollback

 Imagine that something goes wrong, we know that this never happens but just in case.
 We can do a very `quick rollback` just undoing the change in the `Products` online service.
-But are we sure that with all the pressure that we will have at this moment, we will find the right service and change the label to the right color.
+But, are we sure that with all the pressure that we will have at this moment, we will find the right service and change the label to the right color?
 Let's move this pressure to the pipeline.
 We can have a pipeline for rollback.
 ```
 oc create -f 2-pipelinerun-products-switch-rollback.yaml -n gitops
 ```

 ![Pipeline step 2,5 Rollback](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/pipeline-step-3-rollback.png)
-After the pipeline finished and ArgoCD has synchronized the changes this will be the `Shop` status:
+After the pipeline is finished and ArgoCD has synchronized the changes this will be the `Shop` status:
 ![Shop step 2,5 Rollback](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green-step-3-5.png)
 We have version v1.0.1 online again.
 ```json